Pectin Benefits, Nutrition and How to Use - Dr. Axe

 Recipes

 Pectin is partially responsible for the detoxifying and fat-burning effects of lemon water.
-A glass of lemon water every day aids digestion, provides ample vitamin C, rejuvenates your skin, boosts energy and helps you lose weight!

 When preparing lemon water, it’s best to add the lemon juice to room temperature or warm water — start with half a lemon’s worth of juice.
 Drinking cold lemon water can be a shock to your system.

 You get the benefits of lemon water whenever you drink it, but sipping on it in the morning kick-starts your day.
-Try a glass about a half hour before breakfast; the lemon juice in your belly will help your body absorb your breakfast nutrients better.
+Try a glass about a half hour before breakfast — the lemon juice in your belly will help your body absorb your breakfast nutrients better.

 Pears are another great source of pectin.
 For this reason, the fiber content in pears helps regulate blood sugar levels.